kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 Cluster into bins of PC-source vector
 -------------------------------------

-This partitioning relies on unbalanced vector which, in principle, is assumed to have a lot of observations whose values are close to zero and relatively few observations with values away from zero.
+This partitioning relies on unbalanced PC-source vector which, in principle, is assumed to have a lot of observations whose values are close to zero and relatively few observations with values away from zero.
 This function can be used to separate close-to-zero observations into one cluster (``split_at_zero=False``) or two clusters (``split_at_zero=True``).

 Without splitting at zero ``split_at_zero=False``